ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 - `delete`:    Delete a shared processor pool placement group.
 - `get`:    View details of a shared processor pool placement group.
 - `list`:    List all shared processor pool placement groups.
-- `member-add`:    Add a shared processor pool to the placement group.
+- `member-add`:    Add a shared processor pool to a placement group.
-- `member-remove`:    Remove a shared processor pool to the placement group.
+- `member-remove`:    Remove a shared processor pool from a placement group.

 ---